msabramo/kallithea/docs/api/api.rst

 show_ip
 -------

-Shows IP address as seen from RhodeCode server, together with all defined IP addresses for given user.
+Shows IP address as seen from Kallithea server, together with all defined IP addresses for given user.
 This command can be executed only using api_key belonging to user with admin rights.